bitfactory-software/anyxx/docs/terms_and_definitions.md

 An open method is a freestanding callable, which acts like a virtual member function.
 Open member functions are an reciepe to solve the [expression problem].
 An opem method is the simplies but very usefull case of [open multi methods].
 With an open method you can add functions, whitch behaviour is determined by the type of its (first) arguent, but you do not need to change the definition of that type.

 ### open type
 A type is an open type, if you can add data members without changing the definition of that object.
-This can be trivially implemented by an map from some kinde of tag to an any.
-An implentation with v-table like performance and an typesafe interface is more elaborated.
+This can be trivially implemented by an map from some kind of tag to an any.
+This library offers an implentation with two indirections and typesafe access.

+### *ad hoc* type erasure versus architectural *type tunnel*
+**type erasure** as we see it today demonstrated in around the web and how it is supported by the well known libraries, share often this pattern:
+An input parameter of a function can consume any object, as long as it conforms to the syntactic requirements from the has an **type erasing** parameter.
+This technique solves many problems, but stopps working,